 An LLC established your dropshipping business as a separate legal entity, which helps to protect your personal assets.
 This gives you more protection than a sole proprietorship.

-As an LLC, you might need to pay incorporation and ongoing fees, as well as comply with additional filing requirements.
+As an LLC, you might need to pay incorporation and ongoing fees, file articles of organization, as well as comply with additional filing requirements.

 Different states have different LLC guidelines, so it’s important to understand the relevant guidelines that apply to you.
 Thus Texas LLC differs from the LLC in California.
 Therefore, it is essential to read the guidelines and follow them.